eyadfattah23/alx-backend-javascript/0x04-TypeScript/task_1/js/README.md

 ## task:
 Create a directory task_1 and copy these configuration files into this folder: package.json, tsconfig.json, webpack.config.js

-    firstName(string) and lastName(string).
-These two attributes should only be modifiable when a Teacher is first initialized fullTimeEmployee(boolean) this attribute should always be defined yearsOfExperience(number) this attribute is optional
+* firstName(string) and lastName(string).
+These two attributes should only be modifiable when a Teacher is first initialized
+* fullTimeEmployee(boolean) this attribute should always be defined
+* yearsOfExperience(number) this attribute is optional
-    location(string) this attribute should always be defined Add the possibility to add any attribute to the Object like contract(boolean) without specifying the name of the attribute
+* location(string) this attribute should always be defined
+* Add the possibility to add any attribute to the Object like contract(boolean) without specifying the name of the attribute

+Write a Class named StudentClass:

+* The constructor accepts firstName(string) and lastName(string) arguments
+* The class has a method named workOnHomework that return the string Currently working
+* The class has a method named displayName.
+It returns the firstName of the student
+* The constructor of the class should be described through an Interface
+* The class should be described through an Interface

+Requirements:

+* You can reuse the Webpack configuration from the previous exercise to compile the code.
+* When running npm run build, no TypeScript error should be displayed.
+* Every variable should use TypeScript when possible.

 Example: